-3.2 Amerigroup Member Identification Card
+3.2 Amerigroup member identification card

-Amerigroup member identification cards are available in "Appendix A" for the STAR, STAR Kids (nondual and dual), STAR+PLUS (nondual and dual), and CHIP programs.
+Amerigroup member identification cards are available in Appendix A for the STAR, STAR Kids (non-dual and dual), STAR+PLUS (non-dual and dual), and CHIP programs.
 We now offer members the option of downloading a free digital version of their member ID card to their Apple iOS or Android-based smartphones and tablets.
 Members may now show their mobile ID card as proof of coverage.
 Providers should treat the digital version the same as the original plastic card.

 For dual-eligible STAR Kids and STAR+PLUS members who have Medicare, a PCP is not listed on the Amerigroup ID card.
-Instead, the phrase Long-term Services and Supports Benefits Only is listed.
-Medicare is responsible for primary, acute, and behavioral health care services; therefore, the PCP's name, address, and telephone number are not listed.
+Instead, the phrase Long-Term Services and Supports Benefits Only is listed.
+Medicare is responsible for primary, acute, and behavioral health care services; therefore, the PCP's name, address and telephone number are not listed.
 The member receives long-term services and supports through Amerigroup.

-3.2.1 STAR Newborns
+3.2.1 STAR newborns

 Newborns are presumed Medicaid-eligible and enrolled in the mother's health care plan for at least 90 days from the date of birth.
-Newborns who have not received a state-issued Medicaid ID number will automatically receive an Amerigroup-assigned number effective on his or her date of birth.
+Newborns who have not received a state-issued Medicaid ID number will automatically receive an Amerigroup-assigned number effective on their date of birth.

-3.2.2 STAR Kids and STAR+PLUS Newborns
+3.2.2 STAR Kids and STAR+PLUS newborns